Dgithubat/Coursera-GetandCleanDataAssignment/README.md

 - An identifier of the subject who carried out the experiment.

-The assignment requires the extraction of columns from the dataset with "mean" or "std" as part of the column description.
+The assignment requires the extraction of columns from the original dataset with "mean" or "std" as part of the column description.
 The assumption I have made in here is that the wording "mean" and "std" is case sensitive.
 Therefore where column description with "Mean" of "Std" will be ignored.
 Because we are only interested in the mean and std columns, the data files in the Inertial Signals folder are ignored also.
 With the above assumptions, we only need a subset of these datafiles.